libben/the-ocean/ProjectDocument.md

 #### Controllers

-#### TopDownMovement(PlayerTopDownMovement.cs)
+#### TopDownMovement

-This script was used to control the player when they are in the submarine.
+[PlayerTopDownMovement.cs](https://github.com/libben/the-ocean/blob/24e933d6c9ca1aad83f648cd772b27f46d770f8c/Ocean/Assets/Scripts/PlayerTopDownMovement.cs#L7) was used to control the player when they are in the submarine.
 This includes the execute commands when a key is pressed.

 #### Puzzle Level Scripts

-Used PlayerInput.cs and PlayerController.cs.
+Used [PlayerInput.cs](https://github.com/libben/the-ocean/blob/24e933d6c9ca1aad83f648cd772b27f46d770f8c/Ocean/Assets/Scripts/PlayerInput.cs#L8) and [PlayerController.cs](https://github.com/libben/the-ocean/blob/24e933d6c9ca1aad83f648cd772b27f46d770f8c/Ocean/Assets/Scripts/PlayerController.cs#L8).
 PlayerInput.cs labeled out the keys used to move the player while PlayerController.cs dealt with the physics system of the player.

 For this project we had two different types of input for our character.